 A student must make Satisfactory Academic Progress (SAP) toward the completion of his/her degree or certificate program.

-- Qualitative Requirement: Maintain a minimum cumulative grade-point average of 2.0 or above (based on at least two semesters of course work).
+- Qualitative Requirement: Maintain a minimum Cumulative grade-point average of 2.0 or above.

 The 150 Percent Rule -

 Maximum time frame for completion of a degree or certificate.

 Students may be funded up to 150 percent of published program length.
 This includes allNPC credits as well as all accepted transfer, CLEP, and assessed credits (this includes all semesters with or without financial assistance).

 |NPC Program (example)||Length of Program||150% Rule = Length of Program x 150%|